Shanksu7/ChallengeAPIPevaar/README.md

 # .NET 5

-.NET 5 was released on November 10th 2020, you can look at{ [.NET 5 branc](https://github.com/Shanks97/ChallengeAPIPevaar/tree/Upgrade_NET_5) version of this repository
+.NET 5 was released on November 10th 2020, you can look at  [ .NET 5 branch](https://github.com/Shanks97/ChallengeAPIPevaar/tree/Upgrade_NET_5) version of this repository